avlk/toy-coding-agent/scripts/coder fix.md

 # Feedback on previous version:
 {feedback}

-Please return only the revised Python code.
+You have to provide only the patch (unified diff format) to the revised Python code.
 Do not include comments or explanations outside the code.